Taking probiotics daily may be one of the best things you can do for your body.

 The benefits of probiotics are NOT too good to be true.

-This entire system is known as the gut microbiome and its importance in regards to your overall health cannot be understated.
+This entire system is known as the gut microbiome (12) and its importance in regard to your overall health cannot be understated.

 Small changes to your microbiome can result in big symptoms, which is why taking probiotics can influence so many systems in your body for the better: